-Associate Professor and Pediatric Nurse Practitioner, Nancy Pike, UCLA School of Nursing
+Associate Professor and PNP, Nancy Pike, UCLA School of Nursing

 Training APRNs to fill the primary care gap